legobuff/workshop-pe/exercises/part02-ucp-clientbundle.md

 ![cb01](../images/cb01.png)/

-2. Select your username on the left menu and select `My Profile`
+2. Select your user name on the left menu and select `My Profile`

 ![cb02](../images/cb02.png)/